wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 define( 'WP_DEBUG', true );
 ```

-Additionally, add the `WP_DEBUG_DISPLAY` constant and set it to false and add the `WP_DEBUG_LOG` constant and set it to tru, so that errors are logged to a `debug.log` file in the `wp-content` directory.
+Additionally, add the `WP_DEBUG_DISPLAY` constant and set it to false and add the `WP_DEBUG_LOG` constant and set it to true, so that errors are logged to a `debug.log` file in the `wp-content` directory.

 ```php
 define( 'WP_DEBUG_DISPLAY', false );